-- Improve the City Centre's role as a retail, leisure and cultural centre for both residents and visitors; - Improve business growth within the Centre of Lancaster; - Improve the visitor offer arising from the key tourism assets; - Safeguard those elements that contribute to the significance of the City's rich historic environment whilst also promoting opportunities for its enhancement and its role; - Improve the City Centre environment, particularly in relation to Air Quality, through the reduction in traffic movements using the City Centre Gyratory road system; - Improve opportunities for employment and the upskilling of local people; and - Improve infrastructure and assets within the City Centre.
+- Improve the City Centre's role as a retail, leisure and cultural centre for both residents and visitors; - Improve business growth within the Centre of Lancaster; - Improve the visitor offer arising from the key tourism assets; - Safeguard those elements that contribute to the significance of the City's rich historic environment whilst also promoting opportunities for its enhancement and its role; - Enhancements to Green and Blue infrastructure Networks, both within and connecting to, Lancaster City Centre; - Improve the local food supply chains and local food systems particularly aimed at reducing the climate and environmental impact of food and drink choices of local residents and visitors; - Improve the City Centre environment, particularly in relation to Air Quality, through the reduction in traffic movements using the City Centre Gyratory road system and prioritising more sustainable forms of transport; - Improve opportunities for employment and the upskilling of local people; and - Improve infrastructure and assets within the City Centre.

-To ensure these aims are met, the Council will work with all key stakeholders in Lancaster City Centre, including key landowners, local organisations and groups and the wider community to ensure that projects and plans are able to maximise the economic potential of the City Centre.
+To ensure these aims are met, the Council will work with all key stakeholders in Lancaster City Centre, including key landowners, local organisations and groups and the wider community to ensure that projects and plans are able to maximise the economic and environmental potential of the City Centre.